apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**PFT’s Week 10 2024 NFL results and recap**
+**Republicans inch closer to formally locking up House majority**

-You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/pfts-week-10-2024-nfl-results-and-recap).
+You can read more about it [here](https://www.politico.com/live-updates/2024/11/11/congress/hill-state-of-play-00188743).

 ## Requirements
 - Python 3.8